Matteo-Sperti/IoTomatoes/IoTomatoes_Platform/README.md

 **[Service Catalog Settings >>](./Doc/ServiceCatalogSettings.json)**

 ## Database Connector
-prova
+It works as a REST Web Service and provides the possibility to store and retrieve data from the MongoDB database.
+It also exploits the MQTT protocol to receive messages from the different sensors and microservices.

 **[Code >>](./MongoDBConnector/)**

 ## Telegram Bot
 It is a service that allows the integration of the IoT infrastructure into Telegram platform.
+This service will allow the user to manage his company through Telegram.
-It will exploit REST Web Services to retrieve IoT devices data from the Database Connector.
-Moreover, it will exploit the MQTT protocol to receive messages and alarms from the different microservices and it provides the possibility to manage your company.
+It will exploit REST Web Services to retrieve IoT devices data from the Database Connector or from the Data Visualizer.
+Moreover, it will exploit the MQTT protocol to receive messages and alarms from the different microservices.

 **[Code >>](./TelegramBot/)**